-The structural process is akin to that of mediation.
-The date, agenda, venue, and time will be communicated to the parties.
-The Federal Ministry of Labour and Employment uses a combination of the ingredients of power or reverence mediation and conciliation in the resolution of conflicts arising from the CB process between the Unions and Management in the oil and gas industry.
+The structural process of conciliation is akin to that of mediation.
+The date, agenda, venue, and time are communicated to the parties.
+The Federal Ministry of Labour and Employment uses a combination of power, reverent mediation, and conciliation to resolve conflicts in the collective bargaining process between unions and management in the oil and gas industry.

-Mediation and conciliation are voluntary processes that allow disputants to retain control over the dispute process, reaching their own generated negotiation outcomes committed to writing as settlement agreements.
+Mediation and conciliation are voluntary processes that allow disputants to retain control over the dispute process and reach their own generated outcomes, written up as settlement agreements.

 Arbitration

-It is a process that empowers the arbitrator to decide the outcome of a dispute between parties.
+Arbitration is a process that empowers the arbitrator to decide the outcome of a dispute between parties.
 The decision made, which is in the form of an award, is binding on both parties.
 The award has an element of finality.
-Unfortunately, appeal is alien to arbitration.
-An application to set aside an arbitral award can only be ordered if the application by a party is within three months of the party receiving the award was made.
-An aggrieved party can only apply to set aside an arbitral award on some of the grounds spelled out by sections 29, 30, and 48 of the Arbitration and Conciliation Act as follows:
+An application to set aside an arbitral award can only be ordered if the application by a party is within 3 months of the award being made.
+An aggrieved party can only apply to set aside an arbitral award on some of the grounds spelled out by sections 29, 30, and 48 of the Arbitration and Conciliation Act:

-When a party making the application was hindered from entering the agreement,
+A party making the application was hindered from entering the agreement.

-When the arbitration agreement to which the parties are subjected is not valid under the law or not within arbitration law,
+The arbitration agreement to which the parties are subjected is not valid under the law or not within arbitration law.

-If no proper notice of appointment of arbitrators or the arbitral tribunal,
+There was no proper notice of appointment of arbitrators or the arbitral tribunal.

-Arbitral award dealt with a dispute not contemplated, or it was beyond the scope of what was submitted to arbitration,
+The arbitral award dealt with a dispute not contemplated, or it was beyond the scope of what was submitted to arbitration.

-Composition of the Arbitral Panel not following the pre-arbitration agreement of the parties,
+The composition of the arbitral panel did not adhere to the pre-arbitration agreement of the parties.

-Lack of fairness in the arbitral procedure adopted,
+The arbitral procedure adopted lacked fairness.

-When the qualification of the arbitrator
+The arbitrator lacked appropriate qualifications.

-The recognition and enforcement of the award will be against the public policy in Nigeria.
+The recognition and enforcement of the award will be against public policy in Nigeria.

-Misconduct by the arbitrator
+The arbitrator engaged in misconduct.

-National Industrial Court of Nigeria (NICN)
+Adjudication

-The NICN is a court with special powers to adjudicate over labor disputes.
+The NICN is a court with special powers to adjudicate labor disputes.
 Its procedure is the same as that of the regular courts.
 Judgment passed by this court is also binding on both parties, and before 2017, it used to be a finality.
-However, In the case of Skye Bank Nigeria Plc Vs. Anaemem Iwu, the Supreme Court ruled that “the law allowed the appeal court to sit on matters emanating from trial courts, including the NIC.
-It said no law prevented the Appeal Court from entertaining cases from the decisions of the NIC.”
+However, in the case of Skye Bank Nigeria PLC v.
+Anaemem Iwu, the Supreme Court ruled that “the law allowed the appeal court to sit on matters emanating from trial courts, including the NIC.”
+It also said “the Court of Appeal has the jurisdiction, to the exclusion of any other court in Nigeria, to hear and determine all appeals arising from the decisions of the trial court” (Chiomi, 2017, p. ??)

 It should be noted that arbitration awards and court judgments are legally binding on the parties.
 Both processes take away disputants’ control and ownership of any dispute resolution process.